yuuki/grabeni/README.md

 [travis]: http://travis-ci.org/yuuki1/grabeni
 [godocs]: http://godoc.org/github.com/yuuki1/grabeni

-grabeni - ENI Grabbing tool from an other EC2 instance.
+`grabeni` is an operation-friendly tool to grab an EC2 Network Interface (ENI) from an other EC2 instance.

-Detaching and attaching (grabbing) ENI is a common way to realize VIP in EC2 with Heartbeat and Keepalived.
+Detaching and attaching (grabbing) ENI is a common way to realize VIP (Virtual IP address) in EC2 with Heartbeat, Keepalived, MHA, etc.
-`grabeni` provides command line interface for grabing ENI.
+`grabeni` provides command line interface for grabing ENI, supports timeout/retry for requesting AWS API.

-# Usage
+## Usage

 ```bash
 $ export AWS_ACCESS_KEY_ID='...'